ctrlcade/pong-love2d/README.md

 # PONG IN LÖVE
-Pong video game programmed in Lua with the LÖVE framework, follows CS50's Intro to Game Development Lecture 1.
+Pong video game programmed in Lua with the LÖVE framework, closely follows CS50's Intro to Game Development Lecture 1.